roskakori/CodecMapper/ebcdic/README.rst

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 Changes
 -------

+Version 0.7, 2014-11-17

+* Clarified which codecs are already part if the standard library and that these codecs overrule the `ebcdic` package.
+Also added a function `ebcdic.ignored_code_names()` that returns the name of the EBCDIC codecs provided by other means.
+To obtain access to `ebcdic` codecs overruled by the standard library, use `ebcdic.lookup()`.
+* Cleaned up (PEP8, __all__, typos, ...).

 Version 0.6, 2014-11-15